MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 A bounding box can be used to optionally add an additional buffer region around the object.
 The bounding box is specified using a center point and extents which indicate the distance from the center of the bounding box to its edges along each axis.
 Units for the bounding box can be mapped to 1 unit = 1 meter.
 If a bounding box is not provided then one will be automatically fitted to the mesh of the object.
 If the provided bounding box is smaller than the model then it will be resized to fit the mesh.

-Support for the bounding box attribute was added in the 2018 Spring creators update as a property on the MixedRealityModel element.
+Support for the bounding box attribute will come with the Windows RS4 update as a property on the MixedRealityModel element.
 To define a bounding box first at the top of the app manifest add the uap6 schema and include it them as ignorable namespaces:

 ```xml
 <Package xmlns:mp="http://schemas.microsoft.com/appx/2014/phone/manifest"
          xmlns:uap="http://schemas.microsoft.com/appx/manifest/uap/windows10"